UH closing in on its first Rhodes scholarship, administration says

 “There is a real concerted effort in the Honors College to increase those numbers,” Short said.

-Students can be recommended by a professor or their college, or they can come apply on their own for a nationally competitive scholarship, Rayder said.
+Students can be recommended by a professor or their college, or they apply on their own for a nationally competitive scholarship, Rayder said.

 The first UH Rhodes Scholar would signal and inspire students at UH that they too can become a Rhodes Scholar, he said.

-For most nationally competitive scholarships, Rayder helps students with their application.
+For most nationally competitive scholarships, Rayder helps students with their applications.
 With the Rhodes Scholarship, however, he nor anyone else can help with a student’s application materials.

 Even if a student doesn’t win the award they applied for, the application process itself is worth going through, Rayder said.